Chapter 6:

 “Don’t worry, if there’s one thing I’m confident about it, it’s this.
 I’ve been plotting the course of Venus and Neptune on my star charts for weeks now!
 I was even mapping the path in my head before I got here.
 Er, that’s how I ended up tripping down the hill, because I was watching the sky instead of my feet.”
 He ends the last part with a sheepish laugh, twiddling his fingers.

-According to him this is a phenomenon that only happens every 165 years, so this would be his only chance to see it.
-She’ll be if she ends up being the sole reason he misses it because he broke his glasses.
+According to him this is a phenomenon that only happens every 165 years, so this really would be his only chance to see it.
+She’ll be damned if she ends up being the sole reason he misses it because he broke his glasses.
 A light twinkles in her eye though the telescope that makes anticipation pop in her chest.
 “There!
 I think I see them!
 Here, get the phone, I’ll hold it just like this.”
 Youta takes Asuka’s phone that she had given to him as a part of her plan.
-Eager but nervous, he switches the camera on and puts it on the eyepiece of the telescope.
+Eager but nervous, he holds it close to his face, switching the camera on and putting it on the eyepiece of the telescope.

 They both hold their breath as the lens focuses and locks on to what the telescope is projecting, showing a bright and visible picture of the conjoining planets on the screen.

-They both cheer, careful not to shake the telescope and throw the visual off.
-Like this, Youta is able to see the image of Venus and Neptune crossing paths clear as day thanks to the camera.
-Asuka is relieved seeing the smile on his face.
-In just a few minutes, the planets went their separate ways again, but the two of them spent more time after that viewing the other planets and constellations that were available that night.
+In just a few minutes, the planets go their separate ways again, but the two of them spent more time after that viewing the other planets and constellations that were available that night.
 Youta was like an encyclopedia of knowledge on astronomy.
 Though he had seemed quiet and timid before, in his excitement, he ended up sharing various bits of information on almost everything he had Asuka turn the telescope towards.
 She unexpectedly found it all rather comforting to listen to.

 “I even bought this telescope with money I saved up from what my parents would give me for school lunch.
 They’re always too busy to watch the stars with me and prefer that I focus on studying.”

-“Oh, it’s just, I don’t really have the chance to talk to anyone about my hobby with, so it makes me kind of glad that this happened; it was really worth a pair of glasses!”
+“Oh, it’s just, I don’t really get the chance to talk to anyone about my hobby with, so it makes me kind of glad that this happened; it was really worth a pair of glasses!”

 Asuka feels a twinge of guilt again, “a-about that…” she starts.